casheaffer/pyNetLogo-extended/README.md

 # pyNetLogo-extended
-This is a fork of the original Netlogo to support newer versions of Netlogo and provide additional integrations with the NetLogo API for performance gains.
+This is a fork of the original pynetlogo by Jan Kwakkel to support newer versions of Netlogo and provide additional integrations with the NetLogo API for performance gains.
 This must be built locally and placed in your python project.
+Versioning as been adjusted

 # Original ReadMe
 ## pynetlogo